 Everhart shared some ideas, including:

-- Use a spare quart of paint sitting under the laundry room sink to paint the back of the shelves.
+- Use a spare quart of paint sitting under the laundry room sink to put a new coat of paint in a contrasting color on the back of the shelves.

 - Arrange books by color.
 “I love taking those slick jackets off of books so you can see the real color and texture of the books,” she said.
 “It’s really nice to see their spine.
 Especially older books.”